GabrielMandler/City-Of-Twins--Website/README.md

 Also check the Epk website: https://city-of-twins.000webhostapp.com/epk

-Unfortunately because of the recent changes in mobile browser, the best way to check the site is in desktop or mobile mode in DevTools on chrome.
+Unfortunately because of the recent changes in mobile browser, the best way to check the site is in desktop or mobile in DevTools on chrome.

 # Build with:
 PHP